Preetamk97/CPP-Notes/14_Structures-Unions-Enums-In-C++.md

 // In ancient times, Barter System was the method of transactions for purchasing something.
 // Lets say, we went to buy something.
 Now we can either pay the shopkeeper in rice (kgs) or money (pounds) or cows(no.of cows).
-// Union kind of works based on the same logic.

 // Creating a Union.
 union money {